sogno-platform/dpsim-docs/content/en/docs/Getting started/build.md

     $ make -j$(nproc) install
     $ popd

-The following steps to clone, build and install are the same as for the Docker setup.
+### Build instructions

+The DPsim C++ and Python library without C++ examples or documentation can be built as follows

+    $ cd /dpsim
+    $ mkdir build && cd build
+    $ cmake ..
+    $ cmake --build . --target dpsimpy

+To build everything run

+    $ cmake --build .

+If you would like to use the Python package, it has to be added to the path

+    $ cd /dpsim/build
+    $ export PYTHONPATH=$(pwd):$(pwd)/Source/Python:$(pwd)/../Source/Python

+To run jupyter lab

+    $ cd /dpsim
+    $ jupyter lab --ip="0.0.0.0" --allow-root --no-browser

+To install dpsim run

+    $ cd /dpsim/build
+    $ sudo make install

-## CMake for Windows
+## Windows

+### Setup instructions

-Make sure that the required dependecies are installed:
+Make sure that the required dependencies are installed:

 - Visual Studio 2017 with C++ Desktop development package
 - [CMake](https://cmake.org/) for Windows